Please ensure Javascript is enabled for purposes of website accessibility IRIS | Wrap Up

 The UDL framework is built on three principles:

-• Provide multiple means of engagement: Educators proactively plan more than one way to incorporate students’ interests, to encourage their efforts, and to promote self-regulation while learning.
+• Design multiple means of engagement: Educators proactively plan more than one way to incorporate students’ interests and identities, to encourage their efforts, and to develop emotional capacity while learning.

-• Provide multiple means of representation: Educators make sure to use more than one way to present information, to clarify and promote a shared understanding of the language and symbols used in the content, and to foster students’ comprehension.
+• Design multiple means of representation: Educators make sure to use more than one way to present information, to clarify and promote a shared understanding of the language and symbols used in the content, and to build students’ knowledge.

-• Provide multiple means of action and expression: Educators plan more than one way for students to physically interact with learning experiences, to communicate their thinking and understanding, and to use executive functions.
+• Design multiple means of action and expression: Educators plan more than one way for students to interact with learning experiences, to communicate their thinking and understanding, and to effectively use strategies.

 When designing instruction, educators can apply these principles to the four primary instructional components—goals, assessments, methods, and materials.
 The table below highlights key features for each of these components when a UDL lens is applied.